dvidelabs/flatcc/doc/binary-format.md

 might help understand why the soffset is subtracted from and not added to the table start.
 Both forms are equally valid.

-The actual buffer that the FlatCC builder might generated is:

 ## Primitives